 He may have whispered his introduction speech but he didn’t stutter once.
 He nervously forgot to bow and missed his “kiai” but when he did his hammer fist board break, he freaking nailed it.
 He broke through more than just a board today.
 I can’t thank his Senseis at EFK enough for promoting the confidence and bravery kids like him need to succeed.

-My boy won the “official” third place, Bronze for his level in his tournament.
+My boy won the “official” third place, Bronze medal for his level in his tournament.
 I’m so proud that today, he let the world see his face.